mulllhausen/btc-inquisitor/README.md

     -o FORMAT, --output-format=FORMAT

 Specify the output data format.
 FORMAT can be: JSON (associative array), XML, BINARY.
 JSON is the default and BINARY is only permitted when requesting full transactions or full blocks.

+    --orphans-only

+Only return orphan blocks in the result set.
+This is useful for checking whether the local blockchain files contain any orphans.